amark/gun/README.md

 Jump right into the [gun playground](http://jsbin.com/miredog/edit?js,console) and start testing whatever functions you want.

+Quick note: All active development is happening on `0.5` branch, which has the upcoming **30M+ ops/sec** performance improvements!

 ## Table of Contents
  - [Demos](#demos)
    - [Videos](#videos)